CircuitVerse/CircuitVerseDocs/docs/chapter1/1introduction.md

 ## Community and Collaboration

-As the CircuitVerse community continues to grow, educators and students can participate in online forums to share ideas, ask questions, and exchange learning resources related to digital logic design.
+As the CircuitVerse community continues to grow, educators and students can join online forums to share ideas, ask questions, and exchange resources related to teaching and learning digital logic design.

 ![CircuitVerse Forum for community discussions and collaboration](/img/img_chapter1/1.3.png)